-In the case of Quebec, in addition to the basic deduction of 100% of CEE renounced to the FTS investor, an investor that is a natural person is permitted to deduct in computing income a further 25% of the CEE renounced by a qualifying corporation if these expenditures relate to exploration activities carried out in Quebec.
+In the case of Quebec, in addition to the basic deduction of 100% of CEE renounced to the FTS investor, an investor may be permitted to deduct in computing income a further 10% of the CEE renounced by a qualifying corporation if these expenditures relate to exploration activities carried out in Quebec.
 For these purposes, a qualifying corporation is essentially a corporation whose activities are limited to resource exploration and development, and is not itself (and is not related to a company that is) exploiting a mine in reasonable commercial quantities.
-A further 25% deduction is permitted if the exploration is conducted by a qualifying corporation above ground (surface exploration), for a total potential deduction of 150% of CEE renounced to the investor.
+A further 10% deduction is permitted if the exploration is conducted by a qualifying corporation above ground (surface exploration) in Quebec, for a total potential deduction of 120% of CEE renounced to the investor.
 Moreover, the capital gain realized on a sale of the FTS may be exempt from tax in Quebec.
 For further information see here.

 Manitoba offers a very generous 30% ITC for CEE that also qualifies for the 15% federal ITC renounced to FTS investors that are individuals, to the extent relating to exploration carried out in Manitoba by qualifying corporations.
 See here for more information on the Manitoba Mineral Exploration Tax Credit.